MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-payroll-api-integration-dayforce.md

 2. Enter the **User ID**, **User name**, **User email** and **Role** (Use the previously created API Dayforce Connector Role).

 > [!NOTE]
-> The username and password is required for the set up of the MyIntegration portal in Ceridian Dayforce.
+> The username and password is required for the set up of the MyIntegration portal in Dayforce.

 ## Enable the connection

 > [!IMPORTANT]
 > Following section requires a user with full administrative security access to the Microsoft dataverse and Azure tenant and the rights to consent on behalf of the company (Tenant) to allow access to the Microsoft Dynamics 365 HR APIs.

-To connect the Microsoft Dynamics 365 Human Resources environment to Ceridian's Dayforce Payroll, the complete the following steps:
+To connect the Microsoft Dynamics 365 Human Resources environment to Ceridian's Dayforce payroll, the complete the following steps:

-1. Add the Dayforce payroll connector application to the Tenant.
+1. Add the Dayforce payroll connector application to the tenant.
 2. Configure an API role for the Dataverse environment.

 ### Enable the Dayforce people connector application on the customer tenant

-The customer Microsoft tenant controls all activity in the customer’s Microsoft environment including controlling security and access to all the Microsoft applications.
+The customer Microsoft tenant controls all activity in the customer’s Microsoft environment including security and access to all the Microsoft applications.
 Enabling the Dayforce People Connector on the tenant allows the connector to communicate with the necessary Microsoft applications used in this integration.

 1. Go to (https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=6817703f-e5b3-4eec-b11f-ba6367f1b156&response_type=id_token&redirect_uri=https://developersdev.dayforce.com/Dev/Microsoft-to-Dayforce-Connector.aspx&scope=openid&response_mode=fragment&state=12345&nonce=678910).
 2. Enable the URL for the company.